MYOB to QuickBooks Desktop Data Conversion

 Expense transactions

-Once you have set up the Cost and Expense of Goods Accounts with a default tax code, then you can default to that Tax Code and removes the wish to import the tax code with the transaction line.
-Though, transactions that do not follow the default need to be noted and manually adjusted once the transaction has been imported.
+Once you have set up the Cost and Expense of Goods Accounts with a default tax code, then you can default to that Tax Code and remove the wish to import the tax code with the transaction line.
+However, transactions that do not follow the default need to be noted and manually adjusted once the transaction has been imported.

 Customer List